PEZ/clojars-download-stats/README.md

 3. **Write** SQL file for each new date (`data/YYYY/MM/DD.sql`)
 4. **Update** state.edn with new IDs and latest date
 5. **Commit** changes to git

-This makes daily updates fast (~1 second) and not requiring a database.

-## What Downloads Measure

-Downloads primarily reflect CI cache misses (~90% weekday traffic), not direct human adoption.
-Relative comparisons across libraries are meaningful.

 ## Known missing data on Clojars